 Generally it is not necessary to have access to large amounts of money for deposits when in Turkey as a reservation deposit will suffice.
 If however you do need access to your money during your visit, before you depart, check the time scales involved to release it from your account and transfer it to Turkey.

-Arrange An Inspection Trip
+Arrange A Trip

 Whilst property web sites and brochures can give a lot of information they can not replace an inspection trip.
 Whilst we generally do not offer organised trips, we can assist in arranging flights, airport transfers, and accommodation.
+Many properties for sale are also holiday rentals which can make access to view during the main summer season complicated.
+We therefore recommend looking to visit in April/May and October/November.
+If you are interested in a specific property do contact with us so we can ensure you will be able to to view it during your visit.

 Book An Appointment